Telus Health: PS Suite (Practice Solutions)

-PS Suite (originally called Practice Solutions) has long stood as TELUS Health’s flagship EMR system, widely adopted across Canada for its robust functionality, user-friendly interface, integrated billing, mobile access, and ability to connect with labs, provincial registries, and referral systems.
+PS Suite (originally called Practice Solutions) is an electronic medical record (EMR) system developed by TELUS Health.
+Used in Canada, it provides billing features, mobile access, and integration with laboratories, provincial registries, and referral systems.

 In Alberta, TELUS Health is now in the process of phasing out PS Suite.
 Providers are in transition, and are migrating to more modern EMRs.

-Pediatric Community Impact
+Pediatrics

 The pediatric healthcare community has particularly been affected and are positioned to evaluate and select suitable EMR systems.
 Cherry Health—a healthcare network and recruiting platform—lists a considerable number of pediatric providers who use PS Suite in their profiles, indicating ongoing use of that EMR in pediatric practices.
 Pediatric practices often require customizable workflows, growth tracking, vaccination scheduling, and family health data integration.
 The PS Suite retirement requires that EMRs part of Alberta's EMR network such as Auro, Ava, and HQ prepare for clinical migrations.

-For pediatric and general practice needs, especially in Alberta and beyond, EMR systems include:
+For pediatric and general practice, especially in Alberta, EMR systems include: